ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 Approximate matching
 ********************

-Hyperscan provides an experimental approximate matching mode, which will match patterns within a given edit distance.
+Vectorscan provides an experimental approximate matching mode, which will match patterns within a given edit distance.
 The exact matching behavior is defined as
 follows: